aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## dask.dataframe.map_partitions

 We tried to use the great [dask](https://github.com/dask/dask) library with the `map_partitions` method.
-Unfortunately, we are not so sure how to handle the `meta` argument.
+Unfortunately, we don't really know how to handle the `meta` argument.

+> meta : pd.DataFrame, pd.Series, dict, iterable, tuple, optional
+>    An empty pd.DataFrame or pd.Series that matches the dtypes and column names of the output.
+This metadata is necessary for many algorithms in dask dataframe to work.
+For ease of use, some alternative inputs are also available.
+Instead of a DataFrame, a dict of {name: dtype} or iterable of (name, dtype) can be provided (note that the order of the names should match the order of the columns).
+Instead of a series, a tuple of (name, dtype) can be used.
+If not provided, dask will try to infer the metadata.
+This may lead to unexpected results, so providing meta is recommended.
+For more information, see dask.dataframe.utils.make_meta.

 The following implementation does work but there might be really more efficient ways to do it...

 |function name| method | returning rows as | row-wise function | argument type  |
 |--------|--------|------------------|--------------|---|